Implantable Cardioverter Defibrillator (ICD)

 - Avoid lifting heavy objects or raising the arm above shoulder level on the affected side for at least 4-6 weeks.

-- Most routine activities, including walking and light exercise, can be resumed within next day.
+- Most routine activities, including walking and light exercise, can be resumed the next day.

-- Inform airport security about your pacemaker, as it may set off metal detectors.
+- Inform airport security about your ICD, as it may set off metal detectors.

-- Avoid strong magnets and electrical fields, which can interfere with ICD function.
+- Avoid strong magnets and electrical fields.
 If your occupation involves exposure to high electrical fields (e.g., arc welding), consult your doctor.

 When to Seek Medical Attention